camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/google-maps-platform.md

 5. Select the unit system to use when displaying results from the **Units** dropdown in the **Input** section.
 6. Select the transportation mode to use when calculating distances and directions from the **Mode** dropdown in the **Input** section.
 7. In the **Output** section, set **Result Variable** or **Result Expression**.
 See the [response mapping documentation](/docs/components/connectors/use-connectors.md#response-mapping) to learn more.
-8. Full example of the **Google Maps Platform Connector** response you can find [here](https://developers.google.com/maps/documentation/directions/start#getting-directions).
-If you want to get a distance you can set to **Result Expression** next FEEL Expression :
+8. Find a full example of the **Google Maps Platform Connector** response [here](https://developers.google.com/maps/documentation/directions/start#getting-directions).
+To get a distance, set **Result Expression** in the FEEL expression:

 ```
 {